everx-labs/ever-abi/docs/ABI_2.1_spec.md

 This section stays the same as in ABI 2.0

 ## Fields
 This is a new section introduced in ABI 2.1.
-It contains the list of all contract data and how it is packed.
+It describes internal structure of the smart contracts data.
 This section helps to decode contract data with TON-SDK function [decode_account_data](https://github.com/tonlabs/TON-SDK/blob/master/docs/mod_abi.md#decode_account_data)

 ## Types
-This section stays the same as in ABI 2.0

 ### `bool`